 If the spinal cord is working incorrectly nerve signals going to or from the brain to the muscles and joints respectively do not reach their destination.
 This can lead to unsteadiness/imbalance or weakness/numbness of the legs.
 Examples of problems include a slipped disc in the back or neck pressing onto the spinal cord or Vitamin B12 deficiency (for example due to pernicious anaemia).

 Sometimes the nerves supplying sensation to the legs, ankle and feet are not working correctly.
 This can for example happen in patients with diabetes or due to side effects of certain drugs.
 This causes reduced sensation and information for the brain to work out where your legs are.
 This can contribute to imbalance/unsteadiness.

-Low blood pressure can causes disturbance of brain function and can result in dizziness or even loss of consciousness.
+Low blood pressure can cause disturbance of brain function and can result in dizziness or even loss of consciousness.
 Loss of consciousness is called faint or by the medical term “syncope”.
 Pre-syncope is the sensation of feeling lightheaded that may progress to fainting or syncope.
 Blood pressure can drop if for example there is an irregular heartbeat (arrhythmia).
 If the heart is beating irregularly its function can be impaired resulting in a drop in blood pressure.
 If the irregular heartbeat is such that blood pressure drops significantly there may be a period of loss of consciousness/fall.
-Other causes of drop in blood pressure may include orthostatic hypotension.
-In this condition the blood pressure drops as the patient stands up.
+Other causes of the drop in blood pressure may include orthostatic hypotension.
+In this condition, the blood pressure drops as the patient stands up.
 It can occur in patients on blood pressure tablets.
 This can be assessed with blood pressure measurement while lying and standing.
 In some patients particularly young women, there appears to be a tendency to have low blood pressure which can cause dizziness.

 There is evidence that on rare occasions some types of migraine can be associated with periods of loss of consciousness/syncope/faint.